 The majority of the neighborhoods in Seattle are safe for tourists to explore, particularly in the daytime.

 West Seattle, Magnolia, Fremont, Phinney Ridge, and Columbia City are some of the safest neighborhoods with lower overall crime rates.
-In addition, the main tourist attractions like Pike Place Market, Seattle Center, the Space Needle, and waterfront attractions are safe to explore.
+In addition, the main tourist attractions like Pike Place Market, Seattle Center, Space Needle, and waterfront attractions are safe to explore.

 There are no particularly dangerous and unsafe neighborhoods in Seattle that you should never visit.
 But there are areas you’ll want to steer clear of if you’re out alone at night time.
 Avoid downtown Seattle’s 3rd Avenue, particularly between Pike and Pine, and James and Yesler.